 Ice sheets controlled deep sea Arctic methane emissions08/08/2019 By BGS Press

-The new research from the Geological Survey of Norway (NGU), the Arctic University of Tromsø and the British Geological Survey (BGS) reveals that methane was released from the deepest parts of the seabed on three occasions: following the end of the last ice age around 23 000 years ago; 40–50 000 years ago, and 150 000 years ago.
+The new research from the Geological Survey of Norway (NGU), the Arctic University of Tromsø and BGS reveals that methane was released from the deepest parts of the seabed on three occasions: following the end of the last ice age around 23 000 years ago; 40 000 to 50 000 years ago, and 150 000 years ago.
 Each methane release episode lasted 10 000 to 20 000 years.

 The scientists took samples and cores from Vestnesa Ridge, a remote spot in the Arctic Ocean off Svalbard, the archipelago between Norway and the North Pole, at a water depth of 1200 m.